TL-B language

 is parametrized by x

 .
-In deserialization process we will fetch x
+During the deserialization process, we will fetch an x

 _ value:(A 32) = My32UintValue;

-type we will fetch 32-bit unsigned integer (because of 32
+type, we will fetch a 32-bit unsigned integer, as specified by the 32

 Types